Jenrikku/IntroGo/README.md

 - [Developers](https://github.com/Jenrikku/IntroGo/blob/master/README.md#developers)
 ## Server owners
 ### Install
-Firts, you need to install this plugin:
+First, you need to install this plugin:
 1. Create a server with [Spigot](https://www.spigotmc.org/), [Paper](https://papermc.io/) or [CraftBukkit](https://bukkit.gamepedia.com/Setting_up_a_server).
 2. Download [this file]().
 3. Put it into your plugins folder.